bassemfarid/python-practice/README.md

 **NOTE:** Replace XX-XX-XX with the problem ID (e.g., 01-02-01).
 This will automatically check your solution using the provided test cases.

-## Getting Updates
+## Keeping Your Repository Updated

-As new problems are added, you’ll need to pull updates into your fork.
+When new problems are added, you’ll need to pull updates from the original repository into your copy.

-1. **Add Upstream Remote** – Ensure this repository is set as the upstream remote.
-If it’s not, add it:
+1. **Add Upstream Remote** – Run this once inside your local repository (replace if you already added it):

     ```sh
     git remote add upstream https://github.com/bassemfarid/python-practice.git
     ```

-2. **Fetch and Merge** – Fetch the updates and merge them:
+2. **Pull the Latest Updates** – Fetch the updates and merge them:

     ```sh
-    git fetch upstream
+    git pull upstream main
-    git merge upstream/main --allow-unrelated-histories --no-commit --no-ff
     ```
-    If this is your first merge from upstream, Git may ask you to resolve conflicts or enter a commit message.
-If not, you can exclude `--allow-unrelated-histories`.
-3. **Commit** – Commit the changes you merged in.
+    If Git reports conflicts, open the files it lists, fix the <<<<<<< >>>>>>> sections, then commit.

+3. **Commit (if needed)** – If the pull created changes, finish with:
     ```sh
     git commit -m "Merged updates from upstream"
     ```
-    This will pull new problems and tests into your repository without overwriting your existing solutions.
+    This way, you’ll get the new problems and tests without losing your own work.

 ## File Structure
 ```